Common Mistakes People Make on Sports Internships

 I was about three weeks into an internship at a large sports network and was given the assignment to run teleprompter for a new show that was debuting.
 I hated running prompter, it made me dizzy, and I thought it was an idiots chore.

 Another intern was watching and logging the lead story for that night's show – I wanted that job instead.

 I thought I deserved it, and I thought I had earned it.

 Instead of focusing on my task and performing it to my best, I sat in envy stewing about what I wanted, and I did a pretty sloppy job running prompter.

 Afterward, my intern coordinator came up to me disappointed and said, “I needed someone I could trust in that role, it was a critical show we were debuting, and I chose you because I knew I could trust you, but you let me down.”

 Advanced Tip: You won’t always know the genesis or reasoning of each assignment given, but you need to trust your supervisors and do the best job you can with each assignment - even if it’s running prompter.

-A sports internship is an audition, an opportunity to take the knowledge you have begun to acquire in the classroom, and apply it to a real-world work environment.
-It’s a unique opportunity to demonstrate to an employer what they could expect from you if you were hired in a full-time role.
-Don't mess it up.
+A sports internship is an audition, an opportunity for a student to take the knowledge they have begun to acquire in the classroom, and apply it to a real-world work environment.
+It’s a unique opportunity to demonstrate to an employer what they could expect from them if they were hired in a full-time role.